hlysine/logic-pad/README.md

 # You can now develop with hot module reload
 ```

-In addition to the bundled JS code, the code editor also requires a TS type declaration file to
-display documentation and type info.
-If you have modified anything in `src/data`, you should
+Several files in this project are automatically generated.
+If you have modified anything in `package/logic-core`, you
-regenerate the type definition with `bun build-types`
+should regenerate those files with `bun build` in the logic-core subpackage.